-Why Mental Health Must Be at the Forefront of Your Return to Campus Strategy
+Why Mental Health Among College Students Must Be at the Forefront of Your Return to Campus Strategy

 Higher education leaders are facing a dynamic set of challenges that pose truly existential threats to their institution and the communities they serve.
 For the last few months, COVID-related considerations of when and how to reopen were further complicated by the question of who will still show up – a cherry-on-top concern that caps off nearly a decade of declining enrollment.
 In-person, hybrid, or remote—campuses have an urgent responsibility to ensure the safety and wellbeing of their students, staff, and faculty.

-The data are clear: the mental wellbeing of students is a key variable in the formula of academic success, retention, and career readiness.
-The connection to these mission-critical priorities–and the tendency for current efforts to be disjointed, reactive, misaligned, and human capital intensive–makes the issue of mental health a strategic and system-wide imperative for senior leaders.
+The data are clear: the mental wellbeing of college students is a key variable in the formula of academic success, retention, and career readiness.
+The connection to these mission-critical priorities–and the tendency for current efforts to be disjointed, reactive, misaligned, and human capital intensive–makes the issue of mental health among college students a strategic and system-wide imperative for senior leaders.

 It can be hard, if not impossible, to fight fires when 15 alarms are sounding and there’s only capacity to respond to two or three.
-An expansive and strategic lens around return on investment can help campus leaders connect the dots, find efficiencies, and drive outcomes in overlapping priorities.
+An expansive and strategic lens around return on investment can help campus leaders connect the dots, help college students return to class, find efficiencies, and drive outcomes in overlapping priorities.